- The Yezidis

 The Supreme God then created or manifested a vehicle for completing the creation of the universe.
 This was the first and greatest angel, Tawsi Melek, the Peacock Angel.
 Since Tawsi Melek embodied the power and wisdom of the Supreme God he was easily able to know and carry out His bidding.
 Six more Great Angels were then created to assist Tawsi Melek in his work.

 Then Eve was created.
-But according to the Yezidis before copulating the primal couple enrolled in a kind of competition to see if either of either of them could bring forth progeny independent of the other.
+But according to the Yezidis before copulating the primal couple enrolled in a kind of competition overseen by Tawsi Melek to see if either of either of them could bring forth progeny independent of the other.
 They both stored their seed in a sealed jar and then after an incubation period opened them.
 Eve’s jar was opened and found to be full of insects and vermin, while inside Adam’s jar was a beautiful boy-child.
 This lovely child, known as Shehid bin Jer, “Son of Jar,” grew quickly, married, and had offspring.
 His descendants are the Yezidis.
-Thus, the Yezidis regard themselves descendants of Adam but not Eve.
+Thus, the Yezidis regard themselves descendants of Adam but not Eve and the special People of the Peacock Angel.

 Shehid bin Jer inherited the divine wisdom that Tawsi Melek had taught his father Adam and then passed it down to his offspring, the earliest Yezidis.
 It is this wisdom that has become the foundation of the Yezidi religion.